jrh327/sfs-poc/README.md

   - 0x09: Modified time (three bytes)
   - 0x0C: Number of allocation table of first cluster (two bytes)
   - 0x0E: Allocation table entry of first cluster (two bytes)
-  - 0x10: File length (four bits)
+  - 0x10: File length (four bytes)
   - 0x14: Number of following entries used for filename
   - 0x15: Filename (variable length, UTF-8 encoded)
     - For a file whose name is longer than 11 bytes, the rest of the name shall be stored in the following entries
       - The first byte shall be the number of the entry in the group of extra filename entries, i.e. the first extra entry will have 1 in the first byte, the second extra entry will have 2 in the first byte, etc.
+    - Additional bytes when filename does not extend to the end of the directory entry will contain 0x00

 ### File Allocation ###